Which is better SEER 16 or SEER 20

 HVAC

 The answer to 'which is better SEER 16 or SEER 20' is that a SEER 20 unit is generally better than a SEER 16 unit.
-SEER (Seasonal Energy Efficiency Ratio) is a measure of an air conditioner's cooling efficiency, with higher SEER ratings indicating more efficient systems.
-A SEER 20 unit will typically use less energy to cool your home compared to a SEER 16 unit, resulting in lower utility bills and a smaller environmental impact.
+SEER (Seasonal Energy Efficiency Ratio) is a measure of an air conditioner's cooling efficiency, with higher SEER numbers indicating more efficient systems.
+A SEER 20 unit will typically use less electricity to cool your home, resulting in lower energy bills and a smaller environmental impact.

 Step-by-Step Guide